Filipo-Dev/WebGL/README.md

-This repo has the source code that I wrote to practice on WebGl
+This repo has the source code that I wrote to practice on WebGL